JaredCorduan/CIPs/CIP-1694/README.md

 * a yes/no/abstain vote.

 Note that "abstained" votes are not included in the "active voting stake".
-Note also that a vote to abstain is different than abstaining from voting (the former is visible on chain, the latter is not).
+Note also that a vote to Abstain is different from being absent from voting.
+(the former is visible on chain, the latter is not).
 To avoid confusion, we will only use the word "abstain" from this point onward to mean a vote to abstain.